Every professional displayed on Counselling Directory has been independently

 - What I offer

-New Year offers an opportunity for reflection and support at Richmond Psychotherapy in South West London.
-Here you can meet with a professionally qualified and experienced psychotherapist in a confidential and calm setting.
+At Richmond Psychotherapy in South West London and the City you can meet with a professionally qualified and experienced psychotherapist in a confidential and calm setting.
 More than ever we need time and space to reflect upon, and make sense of, the disruptions and stresses of the last two years.
 Work and home life, relationships and our sense of who we are have all been touched by the COVID-19 crisis.

 Maybe you are thinking of talking to someone because you are currently facing a particular struggle or challenge, or wondering how best to support your mental wellbeing.
 Perhaps you are simply curious about yourself and the world around you and wondering if there is a deeper, richer life which you are yet to discover.
 Whatever your reasons for thinking about beginning therapy, you will find a warm, non-judgemental space at Richmond Psychotherapy.

 If you are thinking about starting therapy, why not contact me to arrange an initial consultation?
 In this session we would have the opportunity to think about what brings you to this point in your life, get a sense of what it is like to be in therapy with me and ask any questions you might have.
 Together we would then decide if we would like to work together and, if appropriate, agree a regular day and time to meet and discuss ongoing fees.

 I have a professional qualification in psychodynamic psychotherapy from WPF Therapy, following preliminary studies at Regent’s University.
 This form of therapy finds its roots in the explorations of the unconscious made by Sigmund Freud.
 I have also been deeply influenced by the life and work of Carl Jung.
 He had a profound respect for the individual and the wisdom that lies buried within each of us, beyond psychological theories, labels or diagnosis.